hyland-uw/hyland-uw.github.io/src/pages/index.md

     root](https://en.wikipedia.org/wiki/Fast_inverse_square_root).
 It is
     not up to date completely with all post-2010 changes in understanding.
 A source and place to find sources.
-(I wrote the first version but do not maintain it.)
+(I wrote the first version but no longer maintain it.)

 ### Jean-Michel Muller\'s excellent survey